Your search did not match any results.

 We suggest you try the following to help find what you’re looking for:

-Operationalize IFRS 17 with the end-to-end modern accounting and reporting solution.
+Comply to the IFRS 17 standard with an end-to-end modern accounting and reporting IFRS 17 software solution.

 IFRS 17 mandates a radical departure from current accounting standards.
 It gives investors and stakeholders a realistic view of a carrier’s risk exposure, profitability, and financial status.
 As you prepare strategies to achieve compliance quickly and efficiently, choose an approach that accurately incorporates risk into the decision-making process.
-Oracle empowers you with extensive data-centric business insights to drive profitability.
-Operationalize IFRS 17 with the end-to-end modern accounting and reporting solution.
+Oracle’s IFRS 17 solution empowers you with extensive data-centric business insights to drive profitability.
+Operationalize IFRS 17 with the end-to-end modern accounting and reporting IFRS 17 solution.

 IASB defers IFRS 17 implementation to January 2023, giving insurers a fair timeline to address the immense challenges brought forth by the new requirements.
 Hear from a panel of industry practitioners on how they are using this time to reduce and accelerate their IFRS 17 plans, including revisiting policy decisions, embedding into business usual, understanding business impacts and more.